 Ingredients

 These cottage cheese breakfast bowls are packed with protein, making them a quick and nutritious breakfast option.
-Top with fresh berries, cinnamon, and a drizzle of honey for extra flavor.
+I love to top them with fresh raspberries, blueberries, cinnamon and a drizzle of honey for extra flavor.

 Grams of Protein per Serving: 21.7 grams